jeremehancock/gatsby-source-bludit/README.md

     },
 ```

-The example above shows setting two endpoints for usage.
+- The example above shows setting two endpoints for usage.
+- The examples above are using an environment variable to include the Bludit Token securely.
+[Learn More](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/)

 ## Options